 Tim Isbell, March 21, 2026

-I recently read a NYT article by David French about Texas politics.
-It's about James Talarico, a Democratic candidate for one of the two U.S. Senate seats in this November’s election.
-I’ve never posted a webpage on this site that was mostly the writings of others, but I'm making an exception for this one.
+I recently read a NYT article by David French about Texas politics: James Talarico is a Christian X-Ray.
+It's about a Democratic candidate for one of the two U.S. Senate seats in this November’s election.
+I’ve never posted a webpage on this site that was mostly the writings of others, but I'm making an exception in this one.

 Why is it so important?
-Because I think it explains a lot of the polarization between America’s Democratic Progressive Christians on the political left and the country’s Republican MAGA-Trumpers Christians on the right.
-And it hints that I think may be a path to reconciliation.
+Because I think French's article helps us understand the polarization between America’s Democratic Progressive Christians on the political far left and the country’s Republican MAGA-Trump Christians on the far right.
+And the article hints at what I think may be a path to reconciliation.

 French’s article includes these four paragraphs:

 (Consider) three related concepts, each captured in a single word.
-The first two words might be familiar to some of you; certainly, the first one will be.
+The first two might be familiar to some readers; certainly, the first one will be.
 Orthodoxy is the term for the traditional beliefs in any given religious tradition.
-Orthopraxy refers to righteous conduct.
+The second, Orthopraxy, refers to righteous conduct.

 The final word, however, is arguably the most important, even if it is easily the most obscure.
 I first heard of orthocardia in a Sunday school lesson taught by Josh Strahan, a professor of biblical interpretation and the New Testament at Lipscomb University, where I teach.

 Orthocardia means what it sounds like — “having a right heart.”
-In essence, it means that our beliefs and behaviors flow from our heart — and that a right posture toward God and man both makes us eager to learn God’s truth (driving us toward orthodoxy) and eager to love our neighbor (pointing us to orthopraxy).
+In essence, it means that our beliefs and behaviors flow from our heart — and that the combination of a right posture toward God and toward man makes us eager to learn God’s truth (encouraging us toward orthodoxy) and to love our neighbor (encouraging us toward orthopraxy).

 Or, as Jesus said, “The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.”

-Notice the link in the third paragraph in italics above that points to another article by Shiao Chong in “The Banner.”
-It includes the following analogy:
+Notice the link in the third paragraph in italics above.
+It points to a different article by Shiao Chong in “The Banner.”
+That one includes the following analogy:

 Your heart is like your spiritual compass, for “where your treasure is, there your heart will be also” (Matt.
 6:21, also in Luke 12:34, and somewhat in Colossians 3:1-3).
 Wherever your heart points affects the other dimensions of your spirituality—your beliefs and behaviors.
 The triune God is our true north.
 Only when we love God with all our hearts will our hearts be rightly aligned and rightly influence our beliefs and our behaviors.